 Online programs at Dickinson State University require students to have access to a working computer, internet and the required software to complete their online courses.
-Dickinson State University does not supply internet access or required software programs for students taking online courses.
-A full list of Technical Requirements for PC and Macintosh computers along with required software and hardware can be found by clicking here.
+A full list of Technical Requirements for PC and Macintosh computers along with required software and hardware can be found here.

 Atomic Learning is an online, on demand, training site that offers over 50,000 tutorial videos on over 250 technology applications, including Microsoft and Adobe.
 Topics are subdivided into very small chunks and presented in videos of one or two minutes.
 24/7 access to training offers flexible, just-in-time learning – Atomic Learning narrated video tutorials are ready when you are!
 Faculty are able to connect Atomic Learning sessions directly into their Moodle courses for student access.
-Access Atomic Learning using the same Username and Password as Campus Connection and Moodle.
-Click here to begin.
+You can also access directly by using the link below.
+Use your Campus Connection ID/Password to log in.

 Faculty are able to set up Blackboard Collaborate accounts to use for their virtual office hours.
 With the use of a microphone, webcam, and speakers, Blackboard Collaborate allows instructors to connect with students in a one-on-one environment as well as with distance education course participants in a real-time (synchronous) fashion.
 This connection allows participants to communicate with each other as well as share content either through screen share or distribution of files from the moderator.
 Blackboard Collaborate is available in all Moodle courses.